 As long as the United States is wide, Chile encompasses seven different climate zones and offers countless adventurous opportunities.
 A wild but totally manageable combination is to spend five nights in Patagonia, in the country’s south, and three or four nights in the Atacama Desert, the world’s highest and driest.

 - What to Do in Patagonia: hiking and mountain climbing for the advanced in Torres del Paine National Park; gazing at stunning landscapes (and keeping an eye out for pumas and the Andean condor!); kayaking in the turquoise-blue lakes; horseback riding

-- Where to Stay in Patagonia: Awasi Patagonia; Tierra Patagonia; Singular Patagonia
+- Where to Stay in Patagonia: Awasi Patagonia; Tierra Patagonia; or Singular Patagonia

 - What to Do in the Atacama Desert: float in the salt lagoons that dot the flats; stay up late for stargazing; explore Moon Valley by foot or bike; wander around the charming San Pedro de Atacama village

-- Where to Stay in the Atacama Desert: Explora Atacama; Alto Atacama; Tierra Atacama; Awasi Atacama
+- Where to Stay in the Atacama Desert: Explora Atacama; Alto Atacama; Tierra Atacama; or Awasi Atacama

 Ecuador’s Cloud Forest & Galápagos Islands

 The misty and mystical cloud forest in Ecuador is a result of the rainforest meeting the Andean mountain range.
 A canopy of clouds sits at the treeline and creates ideal natural habitats for countless species of flora and fauna.
 In this way, this South American adventure region acts as the perfect appetizer for a species viewing–filled trip to the Galápagos Islands, which famously laid the foundation for Charles Darwin’s theory of evolution.

 - What to Do in the Cloud Forest: ziplining above the treeline; nature hikes led by evolutionary experts; bird-watching; volunteering in a local community